mariuspc/pbi-purview-glossary/README.md

 ## Extract the glossary terms from Azure Purview

 First, I need a Purview account created.
-I can use the [this tutorial](https://docs.microsoft.com/en-us/azure/purview/create-catalog-portal) describing in detail how to create a new Azure Purview catalog in the Azure portal.
+I can use [this tutorial](https://docs.microsoft.com/en-us/azure/purview/create-catalog-portal) describing in detail how to create a new Azure Purview catalog in the Azure portal.
 Next, I need to populate the business glossary in Azure Purview with some relevant terms, as described in [this tutorial](https://docs.microsoft.com/en-us/azure/purview/how-to-create-import-export-glossary).
 For this scenario to work, I will make sure the terms I am defining in the business glossary represent measures in my Power BI semantic model(dataset), and the names of the terms match the names of the Power BI measures.

 ![Glossary terms example](images/glossary_1.png)